Unthatile/alx-low_level_programming/0x00-hello_world/README.md

 3. gcc $CFILE -o cisfun - This command will compile the C file saved in the variable $CFILE and create an executable named cisfun.
 4. This program uses the function puts to print the desired string.
 The first puts statement prints the first half of the string, while the second puts statement prints the second half of the string.
 The \n character is not needed since puts automatically adds a newline character at the end of the string.
 5. This program uses the function printf to print the string “with proper grammar, but the outcome is a piece of art,” followed by a new line character.
 The program returns 0 and compiles without warning when using the -Wall gcc option.
+6. This program will produce the exact same output as in the example you provided.
+It will print the size of various types on the computer it is compiled and run on.